 Testing programs include:

 University-Managed Housing Testing

-On a weekly basis, students living in university-managed housing are required to complete a COVID-19 saliva test.
+On a weekly basis, students living in university-managed housing are required to complete COVID-19 saliva testing.
 Testing is required for continued residence on-campus.
 Learn more

 Surveillance Testing for Off-Campus Undergraduate, Graduate and Professional Students

 On a weekly basis, off-campus undergraduate, graduate and professional students are required to complete COVID-19 saliva testing.
 Learn more

 Voluntary testing is no longer available at Student Health Services.
 For voluntary testing information please visit the Safe and Healthy Buckeyes page.

 If you are experiencing symptoms of COVID-19, students can be tested with an order from a Student Health Services’ medical provider or a referral from the contact tracing team.
 Testing is available Monday through Friday, 8 a.m. to 4:00 p.m.

 Making an appointment is required to help maintain physical distancing and reduce student wait times.

 To obtain an order from an SHS provider: